Is it time to review your managed network security solutions strategy?

 Cloud-Based Storage: Not all cloud applications have the same level of database security protection.
 Make it your business to understand the level of security maintained by the cloud service.

 Be aware of all software and assets connected to your network: Employees shouldn’t have the ability to download applications without approval from your IT department or IT support services partner.
 All employees need to be trained on your managed network security solutions policies and strong network management tools should be in place.

 Connection Approval: You need to ensure control of settings and configuration on all hardware and software connected to your network.
 This is necessary to provide adequate security.

 Blocking Unapproved Applications: Implementing a zero-tolerance policy for unapproved assets or software can help you limit the network’s exposure to harmful code.
 You can configure the network to automatically block any software that has not received approval by the network administration.
 When an employee wants to use an application that interfaces with the network, this policy will provide an opportunity to ensure the proper security measures are in place.

 Network Security Administration Upgrade

 Network security threats are on the rise, and the complexity of IT security solutions is increasing.
-To meet these challenges, many companies are providing a greater focus on network security administration.
-They understand that effective network security administration now requires a focused approach.
-The challenge and workload is too great for a network administrator to effectively manage by themselves.
-Some companies now separate the role of network security administrators from the all-encompassing network administrator role.
+To meet these challenges, many companies are providing a greater focus on managed network security solutions administration.
+They understand that effective managed network security solutions administration now requires a focused approach.
+The challenge and workload are too great for a network administrator to effectively manage by themselves.
+Some companies now separate the role of managed network security solutions administrators from the all-encompassing network administrator role.

 You can fill the NSA role with company staff or you can use a managed service provider.